Introduction

 NHS England or local Commissioners are entitled to inspect these records on request

 Para.
 21 refers to patients who are violent or whose behaviour means others (essentially practice staff or other patients) fear for their safety.
 In such cases, providing the practice reports the incident to the police, a patient can be removed with immediate effect.
 A police number can be obtained, even if the police do not attend an incident.
-PCSE may initially be informed of this decision by phone but should subsequently be contacted in writing/email confirming the decision.
-When the practice formally reports an incident to the local Police, they will be given an Incident Number, which should be retained within the record of the deregistration process.
+PCSE may initially be informed of this decision by phone but should subsequently be contacted formally confirming the decision.
+When the practice formally reports an incident to the local Police, they will be given a Police Incident Number, which should be retained within the record of the deregistration process.

 Patients should also be informed of this decision, though not if this is impractical to do, or if doing so may cause harm to the patient’s physical or mental health or place at risk a member of the practice staff or a doctor.